 This goes without saying, but in the worst-case scenario that your dog does manage to get away from the house and take off running, a microchip and identification tag will ensure your pup is returned home once he or she is found.

 These tips are some of our go-to tips when July 4th rolls around each year.
 We know there are many, many more out there and each individual dog responds differently.
+We carry a large variety of other calming products and supplements that can help too.
+During your next visit ask a team member and they will be happy to help you find a solution that's right for your pup.
 What works for you when it comes to easing your dog’s anxiety during fireworks?
 Tell us in the comments below!